Damage in the network with an isolated neutral conductor

 plot(p1, p2, layout = (2,1), legend=false, size = (750,440))

-When a second earth fault occurs in phase B, a fault current loop appears in phase B for the fault current to flow through earth between phases A and B. The large value of the fault current is due to the small resistance of the current flow loop consisting of the resistances of CL1, CL2, CL4 and TR1.
+When a second earth fault occurs in phase B, a circuit appears for fault current to flow through the ground between phases A and B. The large value of the fault current is due to the low resistance of the current circuit consisting of resistances KL1, KL2, KL4 and TR1.

-Try to change the following model parameters yourself and investigate how this affects the currents and voltages during short-circuit faults:
+Try to change the following model parameters yourself and investigate how this affects the currents and voltages during OPW:

-- move the short-circuit block in phase B to busbar TR1.
+- Move the short circuit block in phase B to the TP1 bus.

-This example showed the process of a single-phase ground fault to a double-phase ground fault.
-Engee model command tools were used to load and run the model from the script development environment.
-The measured currents and voltages were imported into the Workspace from the result variable and plotted on time plots.
+In this example, the process of switching a single-phase earth fault to a double one was shown.
+The Engee model command management tools are used to download and run the model from the script development environment.
+The measured currents and voltages were imported into the Workspace from the result variable and displayed on time graphs.